Workshop at the IOT Week

 This can lead us to a series of questions for the panel:

-- Which kind of integration solutions do we currently see and what is there potential?
+- For many of us it is evident that we need a change, but which kind of integration solutions do we currently see emerging and what is their potential?

 - Expensive data integration from different sources forms a business model today.
 Is this model sustainable?
 How much will it dampen IoT business over time?